Developed-by-Mo/Compass/README.md

 ```

 ## 🤝 Contributing
 Contributions to the Dota 2 Tracker app are welcomed.
-If you would like to contribute to the development or report issues, please follow these guidelines:
+If you would like to contribute to the development, please follow these guidelines:

 1. Fork the repository.